Reheating in tachyonic inflationary models: Effects on the large scale curvature perturbations: Summary and discussion

-We would like to conclude by commenting on our choices for $\Gamma(T)$ and $\Gamma(t)$.
-As we had pointed our earlier, our choices were motivated by convenience in numerical evolution rather than physics.
+We would like to conclude by commenting on our choice for $\Gamma(T)$.
+As we had pointed out earlier, our choices were motivated by convenience in numerical evolution rather than physics.
 Obviously, better motivated functional forms of these quantities need to be investigated.
-In particular, it will be interesting to understand whether there exist $\Gamma(t)$ that suppress the amplitude of the curvature perturbations during the transition rather than enhance them.
-Such a possibility is worth exploring as it can lead to an increase in the tensor-to-scalar ratio post inflation (see Ref.~\cite{multamaki-2006}; however, see also Ref.~\cite{linde-2005}).
-We are currently investigating these issues.
+We are currently exploring such issues.